scientific-python/cookie/docs/pages/guides/packaging_classic.md

 recommended `pyproject.toml` file.
 If you type `pip install .`, then

 1. Source is processed to make an SDist (in a virtual environment mandated by pyproject.toml).
+This SDist bears a `.tar.gz` file format.
 2. SDist is processed to make a wheel (same virtual environment).
 3. The wheel is installed.

 The wheel does _not_ contain `setup.*`, `pyproject.toml`, or other build code.
-It simply is a `.tar.gz` file that is named `.whl` and has a simple mapping of directories to installation paths and a generic metadata format.
+It simply is a `.zip` format archive with the `.whl` suffix and has a simple mapping of directories to installation paths and a generic metadata format.
 "Installing" really is just copying files around, and pip also pre-compiles some bytecode for you while doing so.

 If you don't have a `MANIFEST.in`, the "legacy" build procedure will skip the SDist step, making it possible for a development build to work while a published